IgniteUI/igniteui-docfx/kr/components/pivotgrid/pivot-grid.md

 The Angular Pivot Grid Component displays data in a [pivot table](http://en.wikipedia.org/wiki/Pivot_table) and helps performing complex analysis on the supplied data set.

-The `IgxPivotGridComponent` allows users to configure and display their data in a multi-dimensional pivot table structure.
+The `IgxPivotGridComponent` gives the ability to users to configure and display their data in a multi-dimensional pivot table structure.
 The rows and columns represent distinct data groups, and the data cell values represent aggregations.
-This allows for complex data analysis based on a simple flat data set.
+This allows complex data analysis based on a simple flat data set.
-The `IgxPivotGridComponent` is a feature-rich pivot table that allows easy configuration of the different dimensions and values as well as additional data operations on them like filtering and sorting.
+The `IgxPivotGridComponent` is a feature-rich pivot table that provides easy configuration of the different dimensions and values as well as additional data operations on them like filtering and sorting.

 It can be used as a stand-alone component as well as in combination with the Angular Pivot Data Selector Component for more flexible runtime configuration options.

-<code-view style="height: 530px"
+<code-view style="height: 870px"
            data-demos-base-url="{environment:demosBaseUrl}"
            iframe-src="{environment:demosBaseUrl}/pivot-grid/pivot-grid-datasource" alt="Angular Pivot Grid with Pivot Selector Example">
 </code-view>